Streamlined Filing & Voluntary Disclosure

 Failing to report a foreign bank account or file US tax returns could result in severe penalties and require voluntary disclosure.

-We are experienced in helping clients go through their voluntary disclosure options including the streamlined compliance procedures and offshore voluntary disclosure program (OVDP).
+However, the good news is that we are experienced in helping clients go through their voluntary disclosure options including the streamlined compliance procedures and voluntary disclosure.

 In essence if: